hendrik-lammers/SeoulBike_mm1/README.md

 # Code
 The code is written in a simple Jupyter Notebook file, to make it easily readable, understandable and executable.
-The execution might take some time on slow machines as I perform two middle-sized Grid Searches.